MonetDB/MonetDB-old/clients/iotclient/documentation/streams_data_types.rst

 Available Data Types
 ********************

 The following list contains the available data types for columns creation on the stream engine.
 The list was made as much compatible with `MonetDB's data types <https://www.monetdb.org/Documentation/Manuals/SQLreference/Datatypes>`_.
-For each column definiton, one of the types from the list must be provided along with its name.
+For each column definition, one of the types from the list must be provided along with its name.

 By default a column is not nullable, but the pair :code:`"nullable": true` can be provided to make it nullable.
 There is also the possibility to add a default value if the column value is not present on a JSON insert tuple (ex: :code:`"default": "text"`).
 The default value is validated against the column's validation during the stream creation.